How insurance companies view multiple car insurance claims

 What happens when you're not at-fault?

 At times, you may need to file an auto insurance claim even if you weren't at fault.
 If something happens outside of your control, such as vandalism or storm damage, you'll file a comprehensive claim.
 If another driver hits you, you may still need to file a claim with your insurance company.
-In both situations, you may not see any increase in your policy’s rate following the first claim.
-However, depending on your insurer, state, and policy terms, your rate may go up following a not-at-fault claim, but this amount may not be as much compared to if you were at fault.
+In both situations, you may see an increase in your policy's rate following the first claim, depending on your state and insurer.

 If you file too many claims, your insurance company may choose not to renew your policy, even if the claims were beyond your control.
 You can help prevent claims by practicing defensive driving and storing your car in a secure place where it's less likely to be damaged by weather, falling objects, or vandalism.
 Learn more about how car insurance covers vandalism.